Sedan Beehive stone huts

+Description

 These huts are near the farm Sedan which is about 13 km west of Lindley.
 They include some of the best-preserved examples of these huts.
 The walls were built of stones packed without any mortar in such a manner that successive courses overlapped inwards until the opening at the apex was small enough to be closed by a single large slab.
 For obvious reasons, the huts were generally small.
 Few of them exceeded an internal diameter of 150 cm, and the height from floor to apex of the roof was barely 120 cm.
 The only opening was the entrance at ground level usually about 45 cm high and 40 cm wide, so that it was necessary to enter the structure by crawling on one's stomach.